Opt2Skill: Imitating Dynamically-feasible Whole-Body Trajectories for Versatile Humanoid Loco-Manipulation: Results

 \subsection{Robot System}

 Digit is a general-purpose bipedal humanoid robot developed by Agility Robotics.
 It weighs approximately $48$ kg and has $30$ degrees of freedom (DoF), including $20$ actuated joints—four in each arm and six in each leg.
-The passive joints in the ankle and shin are connected via leaf spring four-bar linkages.
+Passive joints in the ankle and shin are connected via leaf spring four-bar linkages.
 The toe joints (pitch and roll) are indirectly actuated through rods driven by two motors.

-We use a high-fidelity physics-based simulator developed by Agility Robotics to evaluate the trained policies in simulation.
-The Agility simulator provides realistic dynamics and physical properties of Digit and shares many features with the hardware.
-Once validated in the Agility simulator, the policies are deployed on hardware.
+We use a high-fidelity physics-based simulator from Agility Robotics to evaluate the trained policies before hardware deployment.
+The simulator provides realistic dynamics and physical properties of Digit and shares many features with the hardware.